 Aside from the early June apple drop, the first full-sized apples to fall from the tree are a good indication of when the crop is ready.
 In previous years Discovery has provided my first apples but this year James Grieve was two weeks ahead so it seems seasonal variations can often affect the harvest date by as much as three weeks each way.

 Apples need to be handled carefully when picking them to avoid any bumps or bruises which will prevent them keeping well.
 Cupping your hand under the apple, remove the fruit and the small stalk at the top as well if you are planning to store them.
-If picking using a ladder then consider one of the excellent apple-harvesting bags that you wear like an apron to collect them as you harvest.

 Early apples generally don’t keep well and should be consumed soon after picking if they are to retain their crisp texture.
 Mid-season apples can be persuaded to keep a for a few weeks if they are picked just before reaching full ripeness and then stored in suitable cool conditions but, again, they are superior if consumed quickly at their peak.
 Late keeping varieties are the best for storing and are usually picked near to the first frost or slightly earlier if birds are beginning to share the harvest.